 - Most importantly, the report generation process was manual which made the whole process of generating insights slow.
 It typically took a week’s time to access particular data from the retailers

-To address these challenges, the company was looking for ways to generate fast and granular insights and create automated reports from the retailer’s dashboard, for which the first step was to create a data lake.
+To address these challenges, the company was looking for ways to generate fast and granular insights, create data ingestion pipeline and automated reports from the retailer’s dashboard, for which the first step was to create a data lake.

 There were challenges from retailers’ perspective too.
 For instance, some retailer dashboards did not provide key metrics such as ‘out of stock’ and ‘lost buy boxes’.

 Creating Data Lake For CPG Company

 Sigmoid created a data foundation for the client by building a Data Lake of the sales and forecast data from the retail vendors’ dashboards.
 We built a data lineage and processes to ensure data quality before pushing it to BigQuery, for further analysis.

 Since the older pipelines were monolithic requiring manual interventions at various steps for currency conversion and aggregations, Sigmoid performed data harmonization between external sources and internal products and hierarchy.
 A binary search was implemented to identify data discrepancies rather than performing a full scan.

 Additionally, our approach created several generic steps like drop rows/drop columns/remove characters, etc. which can be used in different sources with the minimum development effort.
 We even automated the download of reports from the vendor’s dashboard and monitored the correct flow of data from the dashboard to BigQuery.

 The solution architecture consisted of the following steps: